 Business Operations and Systems

-Conference Paper: BAKER, R. (2016), '"Smoke, Suspense, and Scheherazade - Using Theatrical Devices to'.
-Paper presented at Conference
+Baker, R. (2016).
+"Smoke, Suspense, and Scheherazade - Using Theatrical Devices to.
+Presented at: Conference

 - 2017: The Dean's Award 2017 for Teaching Excellence, Sheffield Hallam University, United Kingdom

 - 2017: Nominee: The 2017 Times Higher “Most Innovative Teacher of the Year Award”, Sheffield Hallam University, United Kingdom

 - 2017: Pedagogic Innovation Fund, Sheffield Hallam University, United Kingdom